taisei-project/taisei/doc/DEVELOPMENT.rst

 .. code:: sh

-   meson setup build/ --wrap-mode=nofallback -Ddeprecation_warnings=no-error -Dwerror=true --prefix=$TAISEI_PREFIX
+   meson setup build/ --prefix=$TAISEI_PREFIX -Dwerror=true -Ddeprecation_warnings=no-error
    meson compile -C build/
    meson install -C build/

+There are a bunch of different arguments attached to the ``setup`` command.
+Here's an explanation of what they do:

+- ``--prefix=$TAISEI_PREFIX`` installs Taisei to the prefix you specified in the previous step.
+- ``-Dwerror=true`` makes compilation **hard fail** on ``Warnings`` put out by the compiler.
+This can be a bit of a pain, but a lot of the time the warnings are there for a good reason, so we treat them as errors.
+As an example, it can detect potential null-pointer errors under certain conditions.
+- ``-Ddeprecation_warnings=no-error`` turns off those warnings-as-errors for deprecation warnings specifically, as some system libraries (such as OpenGL on macOS) may have deprecation warnings for things not related to Taisei's code.

-This will set up your build environment, compile the game, and install it to the ``/home/{your_username}/bin`` directory you specified earlier.
+These commands will set up your build environment, compile the game, and install it to the ``/home/{your_username}/bin`` directory you specified earlier.
 You can then run the game by executing the `taisei` binary in that directory (or running the ``Taisei.app`` for macOS).

 Development
 -----------